kiyoon/version-pioneer/README.md

 - ⭕ Works with any build backend with hooks.
 - 🦀 Works with any language, not just Python.
     - Support for new version formats like `"digits"` that generates digits-only version string like `1.2.3.4` instead of `1.2.3+4.gxxxxxxx`.
 Useful for multi-language projects, Chrome Extension, etc. because their versioning standard is different.
+- 🔢 New version formats like `"pep440-master"` that shows the distance from the tag to master/main, and the master to the current branch.
 - </> API provided for complete non-vendored mode support.
     - With Versioneer you still had to install a `_version.py` script in your project, but Version-Pioneer is able to be installed as a package.
 - 💻 CLI tool to get version string, execute the `_version.py` versionscript, and test your setup.